anassfresco/virtual-router-with-lulea-and-binary-_search/README.md

 # virtual-router-with-lulea-and-binary-_search
-This i a virtual router made by me that simulate Cisco router and use binary and lulea  a search algorithm.
+This i a virtual router made by me that simulate Cisco router and use binary and lulea  as search algorithm.

 native python you dont have to  install nothing enjoy